 - Does it integrate or does it isolate?
 Demand proof of data flow with your core medical and pharmacy systems.

-- Is the vendor's skin in the game?
+- Does the vendor have skin in the game?
 Explore models where their compensation is tied to measurable outcome improvements, not just login counts.

 - Where is the tangible reward for the employee?
 Does the system connect healthy behavior to immediate financial well-being?

-- What strategic intelligence do I gain?
+- What actionable insights do I gain?
 Can it translate engagement into predictive savings for my plan?